-In the past, the vaccine was recommended for older kids and adults who were at high risk for the disease (such as those who lived in or traveled to locations with high rates of HAV).
-But now it's also recommended for anyone who desires immunity to the disease.
+Additionally, the vaccine is recommended for older kids and adults who are at high risk for the disease.
+This includes people who live in, travel to, or adopt children from locations with high rates of HAV; people with clotting disorders; and people with chronic liver disease.
+It also can be given to anyone who desires immunity to the disease.

-Besides protecting the individual child, vaccination against HAV can help prevent epidemics from developing.
+Besides protecting the individual child, vaccination against HAV can help prevent epidemics.
 Some infected kids do not have any symptoms, but can still spread the virus to others.
 Having many young kids vaccinated against HAV can limit the spread of the disease in a community.